chicio/chicio.github.io/_posts/2018-02-17-blender-tutorial-2-selecting-transforming-objects.md

 ![blender change objects pivot 1](/assets/images/posts/blender-change-pivot-objects-1.jpg "blender change objects pivot 1")

-Tha's all for selection and transform of objects.
+That's all for selection and transform of objects.
 In the next post we will start to explore the art of modeling in Blender.